-- 2 T Extra Virgin Olive Oil
+- 2 Tablespoons Extra Virgin Olive Oil

-- 2 C Hot Water
+- 2 Cups Hot Water

-- 1 24 oz Jar Spaghetti Sauce
+- 1 (24 oz) Jar Spaghetti Sauce

-- 1 8 oz Jar Mushrooms (drained)
+- 1 (8 oz) Jar Mushrooms (drained)

-- 1 LB Browned Hamburger Meat
+- 1 Pound Browned Hamburger Meat

-- 2 T Italian Seasoning
+- 2 Tablespoons Italian Seasoning

-- 1 Full Package Whole Wheat Spaghetti Noodles (approx. 17 oz pkg)
+- 1 (17 oz) Package Spaghetti Noodles

 - Use the olive oil to grease your crock.

-- Add all the ingredients except the Noodles.
+- Add all the ingredients, except the Noodles.
 Mix well.
 Cover and set CrockPot on High for one hour.

-* If it's too runny, leave the lid off for a while and stir every few minutes, this will evaporate any extra liquid.
+If it's too runny, leave the lid off for a while and stir every few minutes, this will evaporate any extra liquid.
 If the pasta hasn't set up, you may need to add more water, stir, put your lid back on and check it again in 15 minutes... this is the basics to cooking pasta in a Slow Cooker.*